MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucmucsippm/nf-ucmucsippm-ucmucsippmstart.md

 Attempting to start the PPM after it has already started leads to an error condition.

 After the client calls **UcmUcsiPpmStart**, the class extension sends a number of commands to the PPM firmware in order to get PPM and connector capabilities and their statuses.
-Due to a high number interactions with the firmware, we strongly recommend UcmUcsiCx client implementors to call this DDI once during startup and not on resume from a low power state e.g. D0Entry callback specially when the client implements S0 idling.
+Due to a high number interactions with the firmware, we strongly recommend UcmUcsiCx client implementors call this DDI once during startup and not on resume from a low power state, such as D0Entry callback.
+This is especially true when the client implements S0 idling.

 ## -see-also